psamuels00/artwork/README.md

 _None_

 ### Medium priority
-- ensure top image on project page fits on screen fully
-- some images on project single image pages are aligned too low on iPhone
 - get some better pics of Starry Night and the Beach Boardwalk
+- show just the image if user clicks on image in single image page
+- eliminate cursor-not-allowed on doodles image page since disabled next/prev are not right, and it doesn't work at all for mobile

 ### Low priority